vkmanda/vmanda1-interview-lab/labs/vmanda1-interview-lab/Interview.md

 Interview Questions:

 1. What is your full name?
-My name is Vidya Rajesh
+My name is Vidya Rajesh (a) Visalakshi

 2. When did you come to USA?
 I came to USA in 2001